- Welcome -

 All appointments are virtual.

-To understand an eating disorder binge response to crisis we must understand the person’s lived experience while she is in her precarious moment of instability and perhaps imminent change.
+Understanding the Binge Response: To understand an eating disorder binge response to crisis, we must understand the person’s lived experience while she is in her precarious moment of instability and perhaps imminent change.
 It’s her inner lived experience, not the situation itself, that forces the binge response.

-· An unstable situation of extreme danger or difficulty; "they went bankrupt during the economic crisis" · a crucial stage or turning point in the course of something; "after the crisis the patient either dies or gets better" · A crisis (plural: crises) may occur on a personal or societal level.
-It may be a traumatic or stressful change in a person's life, or an unstable and dangerous social situation, in political, social, economic, military affairs, or a large-scale environmental event, especially one involving an impending abrupt change.
-More loosely, it is a term meaning 'a testing time' or 'emergency event'.
+A crisis (plural: crises) may occur on a personal or societal level.
+It may be a traumatic or stressful change in a person's life, an unstable and dangerous social situation, a political, social, economic, or military affair, or a large-scale environmental event, especially one involving an impending abrupt change.
+More loosely, it is a term meaning 'a testing time' or 'emergency event.'

-I’ll be exploring the questions around crises, what they are, how they are perceived, how and why a person with an eating disorder responds and what a person can do to respond with more health and skill in this six part post, “Eating Disorder Response to Crisis.”
+More to Come: I’ll be exploring the questions around crises, what they are, how they are perceived, how and why a person with an eating disorder responds and what a person can do to respond with more health and skill in this six-part post, “Eating Disorder Response to Crisis.”

 Eating Disorders: Response to Crisis